Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation2.md

 $$

-Now, if we use the energy compensation formulation of the integral, complete with the roughness value $\alpha$, we get:
+Now, if we use the energy compensation formulation in the integral, complete with the roughness value $\alpha$, we get:

 $$
 \begin{align}